JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 X_j \sim N(m_j, s_j^2), \quad j = 1, \dots, p,
 $$

-with odd-numbered dimensions multiplied by $-1$ to introduce sign alternation, enhancing variability and decorrelation.
+with odd-numbered dimensions multiplied by $-1$.
+This does not affect independence, since all noise dimensions are generated independently.
+The sign alternation is included only to avoid consistent directional drift and to ensure a symmetric appearance of noise when visualized or combined with other simulated structures.

 For scenarios where noise should follow a smooth wavy pattern, `gen_wavydims1(n, p, theta)` generates dimensions as